MadBomber/a2a/docs/protocol-spec.md

-# Agent2Agent (A2A) Protocol Specification
+# Agent to Agent (A2A) Protocol Specification

 ![A2A Banner](https://storage.googleapis.com/gweb-developer-goog-blog-assets/original_images/A2A_banner.png)

 **_An open protocol enabling communication and interoperability between opaque agentic applications._**

 One of the biggest challenges in enterprise AI adoption is getting agents built on different frameworks and vendors to work together.
-That's why we created an open *Agent2Agent (A2A) protocol*, a collaborative way to help agents across different ecosystems communicate with each other.
+That's why we created an open *Agent to Agent (A2A) protocol*, a collaborative way to help agents across different ecosystems communicate with each other.
 Google is driving this open protocol initiative for the industry because we believe this protocol will be **critical to support multi-agent communication by giving your agents a common language – irrespective of the framework or vendor they are built on**.

 With *A2A*, agents can show each other their capabilities and negotiate how they will interact with users (via text, forms, or bidirectional audio/video) – all while working securely together.